lailabougria/spec/core/spec.md

   - When not specified, the default value MUST be `true`.
   - A value of `true` indicates that Resource of this type supports a separate document to be associated with it.

+- `groups.resources.singleversionroot`
+    - Type: Boolean (`true` or `false`, case-sensitive).
+    - OPTIONAL.
+    - Indicates whether Resources of this type can have multiple Versions that represent roots of an ancestor tree, as indicated by the Version's `ancestor` attribute value being the same as its `versionid` attribute.
+    - When not specified, the default value MUST be `false`.
+    - A value of `true` indicates that only one Version of the Resource can be a root.
+This is useful to avoid creating multiple roots.
+When this attribute is set to `true`, the server MUST generate an error if any request results in a state where more than one Version of a Resource is a root of an ancestor tree.

 - `groups.resources.typemap`
   - Type: Map where the keys and values MUST be non-empty strings.
 The key